DigitalPiranesi/Manifest-Generator/README.md

 ## Usage
-1. Generate a manifest by running `node src/BookInfoRetriever.js <media page url>` to generate a manifest for the given media page.
+1. Generate a manifest by running `node src/BookInfoRetriever.js <media page url> [... more urls]` to generate a manifest for the given media page.
 2. Copy the output JSON and paste into a text file.
 3. Edit the `EDIT_ME` portions of the text as appropriate
 4. Upload text file in deployment environment